Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 ## The need for robustness in biological oscillators

 Nothing exemplifies the need for robustness in biological systems better than oscillators.
-If your heart skips a beat when you are watching a horror movie, it should be able to return quickly to its natural rhythm.
-When you hold your breath to dive underwater, you shouldn't hyperventilate when you return to the surface.
+If your heart skips a beat when you are watching a horror movie, then it should return quickly to its natural rhythm.
+When you hold your breath to dive underwater, your normal breathing resumes at the surface.
 And regardless of what functions your cells perform or what disturbances they find in their environment, they should be able to maintain a normal cell cycle.

 An excellent illustration of the robustness of the circadian clock is the body's ability to handle jet lag.
 There is no apparent reason why humans would have evolved to be resilient to flying halfway around the world.
 And yet our circadian clock is so resilient that after a few days of fatigue and crankiness, we return to a normal daily cycle.